diogodiasgrilo/diogodiasgrilo/README.md

     - 📫 How to reach me: diogodiasgrilo@gmail.com

-    - ⚡ What I like to do: code all day, laughing with friends and traveling the world.
+    - ⚡ What I like to do: coding all day, laughing with friends, finding solutions to complicated problems and traveling the world.

 </div>